-Although Moritz may have replaced Val, Val was not forgotten.
+Although Moritz may have replaced Val, the French conjuror Val was not forgotten.
 Over twenty years later, the British statesman and Tory politician, George Canning, wrote a poem called “The Grand Consultation.”
-He satirically attacked Henry Addington’s Administration, and in one stanza mentioned Val:
+He satirically attacked Henry Addington’s administration, and in one stanza mentioned Val:

 And instead of the jack-pudding bluster of Sherry,

 With his “dagger of lath,” and his speeches so merry!